Knitty.com - Deep Fall 2024

 • If the yarn you use is discontinued by the time your pattern is submitted, please list an alternate that will produce similar results.

 We try to facilitate this when possible for established contributors to Knitty (ie we know you and your work).
 Established contributors may email the editor with your concept, sketches, swatches and yarn requirements as far in advance of the issue your work is planned for as you possibly can.
+If you have not yet been published in Knitty, we require a full and complete submission to consider your work for publication.

 No. Knitty doesn't require or recommend you have your pattern tech edited before you submit it to us.
 We have a team of skilled, dedicated tech editors who will do that for you, making sure the pattern works and matches Knitty's style sheet and conventions.
 We do expect you've done your best to make sure your pattern is knittable, and your math and grading (if applicable) is as good as you can make it.